 3.3 Restoring a Backup

-You can choose the environment to which you want to restore the backup.
+You can choose the destination to which you want the environment to restore the backup.
+This allows you to, for example, restore a production environment backup to an acceptance environment.

 If you restore a backup that was originally deployed on an older Modeler version, you will get a warning.
 You can still restore the backup, but you have to deploy the older model later on.